 Prominence is defined as the vertical distance a given summit rises above the

-lowest col connecting it to a higher summit.
+lowest col on the highest ridge connecting it to a higher summit.
 Or, put another way, it is the

 elevation difference between the summit of a peak and the lowest contour that